-- Set the SKU, Price and Weight for the variation.
+- (optional) Set the SKU, Price, Weight, Length, Width, Height, UPC, and a different image for the variation.

-- Set the stock of the product variant.
-Click Manage, set the number in stock and the quantity for the low stock notifications:
+- (optional) Click Manage to set the stock of the product variant.
+Set the number in stock and the quantity for the low stock notifications.

 - Click OK.

-- Repeat the steps for all necessary variations:
+- Repeat the steps for all the necessary variations.